 Join Eugene Symphony and Music Director Alex Prior for an evening of soaring symphonic favorites, cinematic music, an "Instrument Petting Zoo," and more under the open sky at our annual free summer concert, Symphony in the Park.

 This event is free but tickets are required.
-Tickets will be available on the Cuthbert ticketing site beginning June 24 at 10:00 am.
+Tickets are offered on the Cuthbert ticketing site.

 This event is a food-raiser for Food for Lane County!
 Please bring non-perishable canned items to the concert and help feed your neighbors.

-Symphony in the Park at Cuthbert Amphitheater FAQ
+Symphony in the Park at Cuthbert Amphitheater FAQs

 What time does the event start?